ovh/docs/pages/platform/kubernetes-k8s/cluster-autoscaler-example/guide.en-gb.md

 As explained in the [How nodes and node pools work](../managing-nodes/) guides, in your OVHcloud Managed Kubernetes cluster, nodes are grouped in node pools (group of nodes sharing the same configuration).

-Autoscale is configured in a node pool basis, i.e. you don't enable autoscaling on a full cluster, you enable it for one or or more of your node pools.
+Autoscale is configured in a node pool basis, i.e. you don't enable autoscaling on a full cluster, you enable it for one or more of your node pools.
 Let's see how you can do it.

-When you create your cluster, it's created with a default node pool, and you can add others in the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/manager/cloud/) or directly [using the Kubernetes API](../managing-nodes/).
+When you create your cluster, you could bootstrap a default node pool in it, and you can add others in the Public Cloud section of the [OVHcloud Control Panel](https://www.ovh.com/manager/cloud/) or directly [using the Kubernetes API](../managing-nodes/).

 To list node pools, you can use: